farshadarbab2024/Torob-Pricing-Robot/README.md

 ---

+# Technologies Used in This Project
+- React
+- TypeScript
+- TailwindCSS
+- Ant Design
+- Figma
+- Framer Motion
+- React-hook-form
+- Zod

 # What This Panel Does

 This panel allows users to **control the price automation robot** through a **user-friendly interface**.